Tick Bites and Disease

 If you can remove the tick yourself, follow these instructions.

 - Use tweezers to gently get a hold of the tick as close to its mouth as possible.
 The body of the tick will be above your skin.
-Do not touch the tick with your hands.
+Do not touch the tick with your bare hands.
 Wear gloves if possible.

 - Steadily lift the tick straight off the skin.
 Do not squeeze the tick because this can force its stomach contents into the wound and increase the chance of an infection.
 Do not jerk, unscrew or twist the tick because this may separate the head from the body.
 It is very important to make sure that all of the tick, including the mouth parts buried in your skin, is removed.

 - Once the tick has been removed, clean the area with soap and water.
 You may also put a small amount of antibiotic ointment on the area.
 Wash your hands with soap and water.

 You cannot remove a tick by covering it with grease or gasoline, or by holding a match or cigarette against the tick.
 This does not work and may increase the chance of getting an infection.

 What to do with the tick once it is removed

-You can help protect yourself and your family against tick and insect bites:
+You can help protect yourself and your family against tick and insect bites by following these tips when you spend time in an area where ticks may live:

 - Walk on cleared trails wherever possible when walking in tall grass or woods.